 I talked to my wife about how, through my life, there have been certain figures, certain icons, who have become a sort of inner family.
 Looking back to my younger days, my first decade, there was Ali.
 And there were also Kevin Keegan and Tom Baker.
 A little later there was Howard Jones (O-level Dylan with synths).
 I love each of them deeply and still feel incredibly protective of them all.

 When I reached 16 it was the summer of leaving school and Live Aid.
-As I slouched on the brink of adult life (uncertain, awkward, a bit spotty and buying Sex Pistols’ Never Mind The Bollocks and How Soon Is Now by The Smiths on vinyl from the local independent record shop in which I would get a job a couple of years later) I was auditioning for a guide.
+I slouched on the brink of adult life – uncertain, awkward and a bit spotty.
+When I bought the Sex Pistols’ Never Mind The Bollocks and How Soon Is Now by The Smiths on vinyl (from the local independent record shop in which I would get a job a couple of years later), I was auditioning for a guide.

 Bob Geldof fit the bill.
 He captured my imagination and energised me with his compelling personality and his rage against the machine.
 Unorthodox, unpredictable, uncaring about cool.
 A loudmouth militant.
 An intelligent punk spirit operating on a higher moral plane.
 Standing up for what’s right and unafraid of going toe-to-toe to harangue Thatcher and her ilk.
 A doer.
 Hectoring to get things done regardless of the rules, seemingly circumnavigating ‘the machine’ – or, at the very least, using the machine to fight the machine.

-I think that Live Aid became a part of the problem rather than a part of the solution.
-I look back and can see that Band Aid and Live Aid were quickly subsumed, co-opted by the establishment.
-The template was developed and polished and we now have Comic Relief and Children In Need and the like firmly entrenched within our behaviour, and considered as acceptable.
-The normal way to deal with what’s wrong with or inadequate in our system.
+Band Aid and Live Aid were quickly subsumed, co-opted by the establishment.
+The template was developed and polished and we now have Comic Relief and Children In Need and the like firmly entrenched within our culture, our behaviour, and considered as acceptable.
+The normal way to deal with what’s wrong and inadequate in our system.

-We live within a system which could easily provide for and protect everyone.
-So, though I give a little from each pay packet, my general feeling about the charity industry is that it’s a tragedy it exists at all.
+We live within a global society which could easily provide for and protect everyone.
+So, though I give a little from each pay packet to a favoured organisation, my general feeling about the charity industry is that it’s a tragedy it exists at all.
 It feels like a con perpetrated on the poor or, at least, the not-rich.
-The industry is a conduit for what amounts to an optional tax, and the mechanism facilitates the modus operandi of the multi-millionaires and billionaires who control our lives as much as the cash itself partly props up the needy.
+The industry is a conduit for what amounts to an optional tax on compassion, and the mechanism facilitates the modus operandi of the multi-millionaires and billionaires who control our lives as much as the cash itself partly props up the needy.

 At least the original intentions of Band Aid and Live Aid were good, I suppose.
 Or, at least, the ideas were good.
 And, perhaps, one valuable lasting legacy is the raising of consciousness they brought about?